neerajjain123/OCAJPDOC/amazon/ba.md

 ## Remove barriers to help your team act on new ideas immediately?

+## Characteristics of someone having a “Bias for Action”:

+When faced with a tough decision that will help you and your team move forward, you don’t avoid that decision.
+You’re not afraid to step up and make the call.

+- You encourage this same behavior in your direct reports.
+You let them know you’ll stand behind them if they take a risk that doesn’t work out.

+- If you’re missing some key piece of information, you try to get it as quickly as possible.
+If you can’t, you’re not afraid to move ahead without it.

+- You foster an environment of action bias by responding promptly to colleagues looking for information, and always deliver on your promises.

+- You roll up your sleeves and remove obstacles, even when it’s “not your job.”

+- Still stuck?
+You ask for help.
+You don’t let yourself or your team be stuck for days at a time.

 -	Tell me about a time where you felt your team was not moving to action quickly enough.
 What did you do?
 (Manager)